Warm-ups

 Too much sitting is somewhat of a health hazard these days and putting it in your warm-up for actual physical activity is completely backwards.

+WHAT ABOUT STRETCHING?
 Search for “warm-up” in picture mode and you'll probably get a few pictures of poor stretches.
 Stretching should not be a major part of warm-ups.
 The dynamic kind should take priority, such as leg swings and shoulder dislocates.
 Some very light static stretching can also be useful - and I emphasize light!
-I covered this in the book Minimal Stretching Guide which is free to read.
+I covered this in the book Minimal Stretching Guide which is free to read online.

 As stated, a warm-up is supposed to make you stronger.
 Nowhere is this more apparent than in the typical warm-up for a powerlifter or Olympic weightlifter.
 Some leg swings and shoulder dislocates might be all that’s done before going to the bar to squat, or whatever is the first lift of the day.

-You see, the actual movement itself is the warm-up.
-A powerlifter who squats 200 kg will start with 20 kg on the bar for one or a few sets.
-When it feels “right”, they’ll add weight and rep that until it feels “right”.
+The actual movement itself is the warm-up.
+A powerlifter who squats 200 kg will start with just the bar (20 kg) for one or a few sets.
+When it feels “right” they’ll add weight and rep it until it feels “right”.

 Similarly, a weightlifter who’s about to do snatches will start with the bar but perhaps break down the movement a bit (because it’s much more complex than a simple squat) into some light snatch pulls, muscle snatches, or overhead squats, before snatching the bar.
 It’s the same idea - the warm-up is meant to increase the strength in the lift you’re about to do.